GodfreyLee/boring-stuff/README.md

 **Response:**
 - Returns the renamed PDF file as a download

-#### 2. Redact Document
+#### 2. Redact Document (TFN Only)
 **POST** `/redact-document`

-Upload a PDF or image file to redact sensitive information from the document.
+Upload a PDF or image file to redact Tax File Numbers (TFN) from the document.

 **Request:**
 - Content-Type: `multipart/form-data`
 - Body: Form data with:
   - `file` field containing the PDF or image
-  - `redaction_types` field (optional) - comma-separated list of data types to redact
+  - `redaction_types` field (optional) - currently only supports `tfn`

 **Supported Redaction Types:**
-- `tfn` - Tax File Numbers
+- `tfn` - Tax File Numbers (enhanced detection for various TFN field names)
-- `phone` - Phone numbers (various formats)
-- `email` - Email addresses
-- `address` - Street addresses
-- `ssn` - Social Security Numbers
-- `credit_card` - Credit card numbers

 **Response:**
 - Returns the redacted PDF file as a download
-- If no sensitive data is found, returns a message indicating no redaction was needed
+- If no TFN data is found, returns a message indicating no redaction was needed

 #### 3. Extract OCR Data
 **POST** `/extract-ocr`